Feature length time-lapse video and audio collage of the USA's diverse physical landscape via the interstate highway system. Read more

 There are forty-eight states in the continental United States – pledge $48 and get an exclusive link to watch "From Sea To Shining Sea" online prior to its world premiere.Estimated delivery:

-Be one of the founding fathers (or mothers) – pledge $76 and get a copy of "From Sea To Shining Sea" on DVD.Estimated delivery:Add $5 USD to ship outside the US
+Be one of the founding fathers (or mothers) – pledge $76 and get a copy of "From Sea To Shining Sea" on DVD.Estimated delivery:Ships anywhere in the world

 I have it on good authority that "one-hundred and twenty-five" was George Washington's favorite number – pledge $125 and contribute your own story of traveling across the USA to the audio collage that accompanies the film.
 We will probably handle this via a recorded Skype conference or telephone call.Estimated delivery:

-The USA turns 237 on July 4, 2013 – pledge $237 and get an exclusive poster compositing all 105-minutes of "From Sea To Shining Sea" into a 27"x48" printer format suitable for framing.Estimated delivery:Add $5 USD to ship outside the US
+The USA turns 237 on July 4, 2013 – pledge $237 and get an exclusive poster compositing all 105-minutes of "From Sea To Shining Sea" into a 27"x48" printer format suitable for framing.Estimated delivery:Ships anywhere in the world

 2 backers Limited (3 left of 5)